 Clicking the menu icon and selecting Preferences will take you to your settings.

 It should really be labeled ‘Preference’ as there’s only one option here and that’s to add a manual API IP address.
 The app will probably be fine for beginners but advanced users might miss additional options.

 Servers and performance

-Windscribe offers a relatively small network of servers comprising over 600 in more than 50 countries.
-Many of these are located in the US, which is great for those looking to unblock US streaming services.
+Although the company doesn’t disclose it’s server number, we do know it has servers in 110 locations in 60 countries.
+Many of the locations are in the US, which is great for those looking to unblock US streaming services.
 Switching between servers doesn’t require disconnecting first so you can do so with just one click.